RU09342-F18/lab-1-gpio-woodwardn9/Multiple Blink/README.md

                 }

 Above is the framework of for the MSP430G2553.
-In order to navigate this code successful MSP430F5529LP, the following changes below must be made:
+In order to use this code successfully on the MSP430F5529LP, the following changes below must be made:

+ <msp430g2553.h> is changed to <msp430.h>

   P1OUT ^= 0X40 is changed to  P1OUT ^= 0X01 //This line of code toggles PIN 0 (Red LED)